 In the previous post about cryptocurrencies, we talked about what were cryptocurrencies.
 We especially talked about how cryptocurrencies really work.
-You should now know more about block chain, cryptography and miners.
+You should now know more about blockchain, cryptography and miners.

 There was some early by many research laboratories over the year about a cryptographic currency.
-In 1998, the were two publications about simple cryptocurrencies, the b-money and the bit gold.
+In 1998, there were two publications about simple cryptocurrencies, the b-money and the bit gold.
 Both of these were only concepts, they never were fully developed.

 Bitcoin rise and alternative currencies

 In April 2011, the price of the bitcoin is the same as the price of the dollar.
 This is a 300 times increase in around one year.
 This started bringing in some investors.
 And also started bringing in a lot of competitors.
-Other cryptocurrencies are often referred as altcoins (alternative coins).
+Other cryptocurrencies are often referred to as altcoins (alternative coins).
 The first important ones to emerge are Namecoin, Swiftcoin and Litecoin.